AlexRAtrio/reg-factors/README.md

 ## Model configuration files
-We attach the configuration files of all models used in the paper in the configs folder, inside a folder with the number and name of the section in which they are used.
+We attach the package requirements for our experiments as well as the configuration files of all models used in the paper in the "configs" folder, inside a folder with the number and name of the section in which they are used.

 The abbreviations used in configs folder for the names of the models are as follows: